-People sometimes ask why Sentry is open source.
+People sometimes ask why Sentry is an open source company.
 However, they are typically asking about our business model: conversion funnel, product roadmap, monetization strategy.
 In our experience as engineers and as professionals, there is no other choice but open source for building a viable software company serving modern development cycles.

-As a mantra, Sentry is open source because the right to learn and to share what is learned with others is fundamental to product growth and relevance.
+As a mantra, Sentry is an open source company because the right to learn and to share what is learned with others is fundamental to product growth and relevance.

 Open source code can be updated locally by any developer and changed often (even replaced as needs shift).
 It’s pliable to each user’s specific objectives and use case, and any modifications can be made available to the entire community.